 The true test of an adjustment is whether or not it gives you results.

 I’ve spoken with a lot of readers who’ve seen multiple treating professionals and weren’t quite sure whose diagnosis to trust.
 (Is the pain coming from a herniated disc?
 A sacral torsion?
 A rotated hip bone?).

 Because, with the SI joint, imaging is rarely definitive, my perspective is that one of the best methods for knowing whose “assessment” of your problem to believe is by whether or not their treatments actually help you.

 And again to do this, you really need to have a clear process of trial and error.
-Put the scientific method to work (we all had to do this in high school science class, right?).
+Put the scientific method to work.

 Isolate one variable at a time.
 Really evaluate how you felt before the adjustment, and how you felt after.